sisl/ExpFamilyPCA.jl/paper.md

 # Summary

-Principal component analysis (PCA) [@PCA1; @PCA2; @PCA3] is popular for compressing, denoising, and interpreting high-dimensional data, but it can underperform on binary, count, and composition data because the model assumes data is normally distributed.
-Exponential family PCA (EPCA) [@EPCA] extends PCA to handle any exponential family distribution, making it more suitable for fields where these data types are common, such as geochemistry, marketing, genomics, political science, and machine learning [@composition; @elements].
+Principal component analysis (PCA) [@PCA1; @PCA2; @PCA3] is popular for compressing, denoising, and interpreting high-dimensional data, but it underperforms on binary, count, and compositional data because the objective assumes data is normally distributed.
+Exponential family PCA (EPCA) [@EPCA] generalizes PCA to accomodate any exponential family distribution, making it more suitable for fields where these data types are common, such as geochemistry, marketing, genomics, political science, and machine learning [@composition; @elements].

 `ExpFamilyPCA.jl` is a library for EPCA written in Julia, a dynamic language for scientific computing [@Julia].
 It is the first EPCA package in Julia and the first in any language to support EPCA for multiple distributions.

 # Statement of Need

 EPCA is used in reinforcement learning [@Roy], sample debiasing [@debiasing], and compositional analysis [@gans].
-Wider adoption, however, remains limited due to the lack of implementations, with the only existing package supporting a single distribution in MATLAB [@epca-MATLAB].
+Wider adoption, however, remains limited due to the lack of implementations.
+The only existing EPCA package is in MATLAB and only supports one distribution [@epca-MATLAB].
 This is surprising, as other Bregman-based optimization techniques have been successful in areas like mass spectrometry [@spectrum], ultrasound denoising [@ultrasound], topological data analysis [@topological], and robust clustering [@clustering].
 These successes indicate that EPCA holds untapped potential in signal processing and machine learning.

-The lack of a general EPCA library is likely due to engineering challenges.
-In widely used languages like Python and C, fast symbolic differentiation and optimization libraries are not typically interoperable.
+The lack of a general EPCA library is likely due to integration issues, as fast symbolic differentiation and optimization libraries in popular languages like Python and C are not typically interoperable.
 Julia, by contrast, uses multiple dispatch which promotes high levels of generic code reuse [@dispatch].
 Multiple dispatch allows `ExpFamilyPCA.jl` to integrate fast symbolic differentiation [@symbolics], optimization [@optim], and numerically stable computation [@stable_exp] without requiring costly API conversions.
 As a result, `ExpFamilyPCA.jl` delivers speed, stability, and flexibility, with built-in support for most common distributions (§ [Supported Distributions](#supported-distributions)) and flexible constructors for custom distributions (§ [Custom Distributions](#supported-distributions)).

 ## Principal Component Analysis